 - Difficulty in isolating impact of consumer insights

 - Time lag between insight delivery and business results

 - Insufficient staff to measure

 - Lack of alignment on important metrics

 Looking at this list, it is clear that the market research profession is in need of a significant overhaul.
-Most local MR associations, as well as the global ESOMAR team are all very aware of this and have set up various groups to look into it.
-If you want to learn more about what they are doing, check out the discussions on the topic in last year’s ESOMAR conference in Amsterdam.
-You can also read a short commentary from System 1.
-Hopefully we will see changes coming out of all those debates in the coming years.
+Most local MR associations, as well as the global ESOMAR team, are all very aware of this and have set up various groups to look into it.
+Hopefully, we’ll see changes coming out of all those debates in the coming years.

 In the meantime, I decided to propose a few ideas to get your market research and insight departments moving in the right direction, no matter where you are today.

 10 Steps to Reinventing Your Market Research Department

 Here are the steps that I would suggest you take, should you wish to create or optimise your market research and insights function.
 Feel free to add your own in the comments below.
 I would welcome your input.